CrazyWolv/pokedex-app-reactNative/README.md

 # pokedex-app-reactNative
 A Pokedex Application in React Native to try some things out.
-Will use a Pokemon API later.